 Let’s look at the nutrition facts label for another dark chocolate option, Salazon’s delicious Dark Chocolate with Sea Salt and Almonds:

-For keto success, avoid the big four:
+For keto success, avoid or limit the big four:

-- Trans fats and processed vegetable oils
+- Highly processed vegetable oils (unclear health impact)

 When making keto selections, it is key to avoid sugar in all its forms.
 Manufacturers sometimes come up with odd names to disguise sugar on their labels.
 In general, avoid: